- Academic Affairs

 - Parking fees are nonrefundable except in cases that will be evaluated individually by the Parking Office.

-- UMB reserves the rights to, at any time, reassign parkers to other areas upon reasonable notice and to cancel parking privileges due to unavailability of spaces.
+- UMB reserves the rights to, at any time, reassign parkers to other areas upon reasonable notice and to cancel parking privileges because of the unavailability of spaces.
 UMB will endeavor to give at least two weeks’ notice of such changes, except in emergency situations.

 - Changes in parking fees will be recommended to the Board of Regents by the President.
 When approved by the Board of Regents, changed fees will be put into effect.
-The Parking Office will endeavor to give advance notification to the parking community prior to increasing parking fees.
+The Parking Office will endeavor to give advance notification to the parking community before parking fees are increased.

 Section II – Garage and Parking Lot Assignments